 The Edexcel IGCSE English Language and IGCSE English Literature courses develop students’ understanding of the spoken word, their ability to convey meaning through written language and their skills in reading, interpreting and responding to material from a variety of sources.

 IGCSE English Language has a focus on non-fiction texts and the examination is taken at the end of Year 10.
-In June 2017 almost 96% of Year 10 students achieved an A* or an A in IGCSE English Language.
-IGCSE English Literature is taken at the end of Year 11 and 95% of students achieved an A* or an A in IGCSE English Literature in June 2017.
+In June 2018 93% of Year 10 students achieved an A* or an A in IGCSE English Language.
+IGCSE English Literature is taken at the end of Year 11 and 94% of students achieved an A* or an A in IGCSE English Literature in June 2018.

-English Literature at A Level might appeal to students because they enjoy reading, or want to learn more about people and what motivates them, or want to read great writers’ ideas about the world, or because they enjoy analysis, or because they want to write more effectively, or because they want to develop transferable communication and critical thinking skills of g.
+The course aims to give the knowledge, skills and understanding that will be needed by students planning to progress to undergraduate study at a higher education establishment, particularly - although not only - in related subject areas.
+English Literature at A Level might appeal to students because they enjoy reading, or want to learn more about people and what motivates them, or want to read great writers’ ideas about the world, or because they enjoy analysis, or because they want to write more effectively, or because they want to develop transferable communication and critical thinking skills.

 What makes a good teacher at Dubai College?